bfortuner/ml-glossary/docs/glossary.rst

 .. _glossary_instance:

 Instance
   A data point, row, or sample in a dataset.
-Another term for glossary_observation_.
+Another term for :ref:`observation <glossary_observation>`.

 .. _glossary_learning_rate: